NemtsovN/PdfGenerator/README.md

 | Community activity                   | 237 search results on StackOverflow                                                                                                 | 211 search results on StackOverflow                                                                             | 1.3k starts on a GitHub.
 500 search results on  StackOverflow                                             |
 | Update frequency                     | Development is active, new version approximately every 3 month.
 The latest version has been published on 08/062023.                 | Active development.
 New version approximately every month.
 The latest version has been published on 02/06/2023. | Partially active development.
 New version approximately every 3-5 month.
 The latest release on 10/05/2023 |
 | Number of downloads                  | 2.7 million.                                                                                                                        | 6.2 million.                                                                                                    | 4.2 million.                                                                                              |

-### Node.js

-> Please note: table does not contain tools that were rejected during investigation.